 Ultherapy costs in Toronto can vary depending on the clinic you choose to have your procedure done at.
-At our Facial Cosmetic and Laser Clinic, we have only registered nurses who perform the treatment, not just technicians.
-Our Ulthera costs are competitive with other Ultherapy treatment providers throughout Toronto and Ontario, however, we believe the level of expertise and service quality that our registered nurses can provide is excellent and above the norm.
+At our Facial Cosmetic and Laser Clinic, we have qualified personnel who perform the treatment.
+Our Ulthera costs are competitive with other Ultherapy treatment providers throughout Toronto and Ontario.
+However, we believe the level of expertise and service quality that our staff provides is excellent and above the norm.
 The price of Ultherapy is adjusted depending on the area you would like to treat- areas can include full face and neck, brow only, mid-face or lower face only or simply the neck.
 If you would like a customized Ultherapy cost priced out for you, we would love to book you in for a complimentary consultation to tailor a treatment to your needs.

 Frequently Asked Questions

 How many treatments does it take?